sheikhdiallo/COM304_FOUNDATION_1/sessions/session3/docs/gertboard-wiringpi-intro.md

 ## Gertboard

-The Gertboard provides a lot of different IO options including analogue and digital inputs and outputs and drivers for high power relays.
-However for this Module, we will only look at simple digital inputs and outputs.

 A full toolkit of software and examples are provided by the designers of the board, which are linked below.
 These are provided for reference and further investigation if you wish, but in this module, we will use a more simplified approach using WiringPi.